eldoy/modalis/README.md

 # Dialogis

-Modal dialog.
-Based on [Micromodal](https://github.com/Ghosh/micromodal)
+Modal dialog with built in loading of HTML.

 ### Usage